 Writing an init script

-Each init script also implements the Script interface.
+Each init script implements the Script interface.

 When writing init scripts, pay attention to the scope of the reference you are trying to access.
 For example, properties loaded from gradle.properties are available on Settings or Project instances but not on the Gradle one.